Convergence of Adam Under Relaxed Assumptions

-In the section, we provide our main results for convergence of Adam under Assumptions~ \ref{ass:standard_obj}, \ref{ass:l0lrho}, and \ref{ass:bounded_noise}.
-To keep the statement of the theorems concise, we first define several problem-dependent constants.
-First, we let $\Delta_1:=f(x_1)-\inf_{x}f(x)<\infty$ be the initial sub-optimality gap.
-In deep learning practice, both $\Delta_1$ and $\norm{\nabla f(x_1)}$ are usually initialized to be small constants.
-Next, we define
+In the section, we provide our convergence results for Adam under Assumptions~\ref{ass:standard_obj},~\ref{ass:l0lrho},~and~\ref{ass:bounded_noise}~or~\ref{ass:subGaussian_noise}.
+To keep the statements of the theorems concise, we first define several problem-dependent constants.
+First, we let $\Delta_1:=f(x_1)-f^*<\infty$ be the initial sub-optimality gap.
+Next, given a large enough constant $G>0$, we define

-where $L$ can be viewed as the effective smoothness constant along the trajectory if $\norm{x_{t+1}-x_t}\le r$ at each step (see Section~\ref{sec:analysis_adam} for the details).
-We will also use $c_1, c_2$ to denote small enough numerical constants and $C_1, C_2$ to denote large enough ones.
-The main convergence results are presented in the following theorem.
+where $L$ can be viewed as the effective smoothness constant along the trajectory if one can show $\norm{\nabla f(x_t)}\le G$ and $\norm{x_{t+1}-x_t}\le r$ at each step (see Section~\ref{sec:analysis_adam} for more detailed discussions).
+We will also use $c_1, c_2$ to denote some small enough numerical constants and $C_1, C_2$ to denote some large enough ones.
+The formal convergence results under Assumptions~\ref{ass:standard_obj},~\ref{ass:l0lrho},~and~\ref{ass:bounded_noise} are presented in the following theorem, whose proof is deferred in Appendix~\ref{app:proof_adam}.